I described the interesting and unusual origin of the house at 121 Dornoch Terrace in a previous post, The Mistress’s

 The house since 1951

 The house was sold by the Lutheran Church in 1951 and in the following year was approved for multi-dwelling.
 It passed through numerous hands over the following decades.
-Aerial photographs show that the distinctive rooftop belvedere feature disappeared some time between 1946 and 1960.
+The house still had its original appearance complete with the distinctive rooftop belvedere in 1954.

 Only one subsequent owner appears to have left his mark with occasional newspaper references including the theft of postal notes when working as a postal deliverer, being sued for misrepresenting the turnover of a business he was selling when working as a real estate agent and constructing a building on the Gold Coast without Council approval.